betterscientificsoftware/bssw.io/Articles/Blog/2020-03-software-communities.md

 so I will not  discuss it further here.
 Preventing policy conflicts starts with implementing appropriate policies, in particular regarding credit for contributions, selection of license agreements, and expectation of commitments (e.g., of maintainers).
-If these policies are internal and not stated explictly, they may be a surprise to new members and create potential conflicts.
+If these policies are internal and not stated explicitly, they may be a surprise to new members and create potential conflicts.
 Therefore, stating them publicly helps mitigate conflicts.
 In terms of technical strategy, software projects always have to balance competing design goals such